-Figure 10: An example where WUS is superior to UNCERTAINTY SAMPLING and achieves performance comparable to that of BOOTSTRAP-LV
+Figure 12.
+An example where WUS is superior to UNCERTAINTY SAMPLING and achieves performance comparable to that of BOOTSTRAP-LV.

-Figure 11: BOOTSTRAP-LV remains superior but WUS shows significant improvements compared to UNCERTAINTY SAMPLING
+Figure 13.
+BOOTSTRAP-LV remains superior but WUS shows significant improvements compared to UNCER-TAINTY SAMPLING.

 The above results suggest that given an informative effectiveness score, weight sampling indeed provides important additional information, improving the selection of informative training examples.
 Given the performance of the two algorithms, the effectiveness score computed in BOOTSTRAP-LV is superior to the score assigned to examples by WUS, yet the effectiveness score in WUS is informative.
-As we discuss earlier in the paper, by preferring examples whose CPE is close to 0.5 WUS identifies examples whose class is uncertain; however, such uncertainty also implies uncertainty regarding CPE and can benefit from gaining more relevant evidence.
-Yet BOOTSTRAP-LV produces better results because WUC may fail to identify all CPE uncertainties, particularly when these uncertainties do not imply class uncertainty.
-In addition, as we mentioned above, CPE that is close to 0.5 does not necessarily imply class (or CPE) uncertainty when the true CPE is also close to 0.5 and is correctly estimated by the model.
+As we discussed earlier in the paper, by preferring examples whose CPE is close to 0.5 WUS identifies examples whose class is uncertain; however, such uncertainty apparently also implies some uncertainty regarding CPE and can benefit from gaining more relevant evidence.
+Yet BOOTSTRAP-LV produces better results because WUS may fail to identify all CPE uncertainties, particularly when these uncertainties do not imply class uncertainty.
+In addition, as we mentioned above, a CPE that is close to 0.5 does not necessarily imply CPE uncertainty when the true CPE is also close to 0.5 and is correctly estimated by the model.

 Our results with WUS further suggest that algorithms for improving classification accuracy can capitalize on weight sampling.
-For example, it is likely that UWS will also exhibit improved performance compared to UNCERTAINTY SAMPLING for classification accuracy.
-Similarly, other effectiveness scores proposed to identify examples to increase classification accuracy, such as entropy, and that do not incorporate additional measures to capture the effect of a learning example on other examples in the space are likely to benefit from weight sampling.
+For example, WUS may also exhibit improved performance compared to UNCERTAINTY SAMPLING for classification accuracy.
+Similarly, other effectiveness scores proposed to identify examples to increase classification accuracy, such as entropy, and that do not incorporate additional measures to capture the effect of a training example on other examples in the space are likely to benefit from weight sampling.